KyleMayes/vulkanalia/tutorial/book/src/setup/logical_device_and_queues.md

 }
 ```

-Next, add a `create_logical_device` function that is called from `App:create` and add the resulting logical device to the `App` initializer:
+Next, add a `create_logical_device` function that is called from `App::create` and add the resulting logical device to the `App` initializer:

 ```rust,noplaypen
 impl App {